 In this course, you will learn how to create Windows applications by using Visual Basic.
 This course is intended for those students who desire to learn how to use the computer as a tool for developing software applications.
 Emphasis will be placed on acquiring those skills that equally apply to a job setting as well as for personal use.
 A structured, step-by-step approach will be emphasized throughout this course as you learn to write Visual Basic code, while working in a graphical environment.
 A wide variety of practical problems will be explored in a computer lab setting.
-Previous programming experience may be helpful, but is not required to take this course.
+Previous programming experience may be

-Prerequisite: You should have successfully completed Algebra 1 or Focus on Geometry with at least an 85 average.
+Open to Grades: 9, 10, 11, 12 Prerequisite: You should have successfully completed Algebra 1 or Focus on Geometry with at least an 85 average.